Petrosz007/msc-thesis/chapters/black_box.typ

 BVA helps detect predicate errors, because these most often occur at borders of partitions.
 If we have correctly selected test cases to cover all the borders of partition, we will correctly detect these predicate errors.

 As Forgács and Kovács detailed, BVA is easy when we have one parameter, but once we have multiple parameters it becomes significantly harder @thebook.

+== Competent Programmer Hypothesis <CPH>

+The Competent Programmer Hypothesis is: "Programmers create programs that are close to being correct, i.e., the specification and the appropriate code are close to each other." @thebook

+Let's look at an example.
+We have to create a function that tests if $x < 0$, $x$ is an integer.
+We can implement it as `x < 0` and have the test cases $-100, -1, 0, 1, 100$ to test it.

+Let's say, that somebody implements this as `x < 5 && x != 4 && x != 3 && x != 2 && x != 1 && x != 0`.
+For integers, this implementation is correct, but it is needlessly complicated, and it is far from the specification.
+In this case, if the programmer makes a predicate error in `x < 5` and writes `x < 6`, the function will return `true` for $5$, meaning `5 < 0`.
+Our original test cases didn't have this test point, so we wouldn't catch this bug.

+It can be seen, that programs could be infinitely complicated this way.
+We can't possibly test all possible predicate errors in every possible implementation.
+With CPH, we say that the implementation will be close to the specification, so it is enough to only test predicate errors, which would happen in an implementation close to the specification.

 == Automatic test case generation